 RFPs are not created or responded to in a vacuum.
 Keep the lines of communication open at all times.
 It is essential to properly ask questions of the client issuing the RFP.
 For example, in the public sector, the “Cone of Silence” must be respected and a specific method identified for asking questions, as well as how the answers will be provided.
 Communication is also essential to coordinate the technical and administrative elements of your RFP.

 The only thing you can count on is that no matter how well organized you might be, something will not go as planned.
 For each critical step, have at least one backup plan.
 For example, have several delivery options available so that you don’t miss that last critical deadline.

-Handex Consulting & Remediation, LLC is a full turnkey environmental solutions provider where our clients’ needs and expectations mirror HCR’s expectations.
-From the science behind the approach to the business economics, HCR will solve your problems and provide the return on your investment.
+Handex Consulting & Remediation, LLC is a full turnkey environmental solutions provider where our clients’ needs and expectations mirror Handex’s expectations.
+From the science behind the approach to the business economics, Handex will solve your problems and provide the return on your investment.
 We enter contracts and engagements as a partner and explore alternate funding options.
-The HCR team will expedite a solution within budget and on time.
+The Handex team will expedite a solution within budget and on time.